apache/dolphinscheduler-website/docs/en-us/dev/user_doc/architecture/design.md

 #### Task Priority Design

 In the early schedule design, if there is no priority design and use the fair scheduling, the task submitted first may complete at the same time with the task submitted later, thus invalid the priority of process or task.
-So we have re-designed this, and our current design is as follows:
+So we have re-designed this, and the following is our current design:

 -  According to **the priority of different process instances** prior over **priority of the same process instance** prior over **priority of tasks within the same process** prior over **tasks within the same process**, process task submission order from highest to Lowest.
     - The specific implementation is to parse the priority according to the JSON of the task instance, and then save the **process instance priority_process instance id_task priority_task id** information to the ZooKeeper task queue.
 When obtain from the task queue, we can get the highest priority task by comparing string.